-We have found that the optimum size for a Buddy Group is 3 or 4 sailors.
+We have found that the optimum size for a Buddy Group is 3 sailors.
 If the group becomes much larger, it is difficult for each member to keep track of all the others in the group.
 When the group is too large it tends to get spread out and if the last person capsizes they may not be seen.

 It is best to have a plan when you sign out with your buddy group.
 You should all have an idea of your common destination and how long it will take to get there.
 It is important that you talk to each other in your group as you pass close by, to check that everyone is still comfortable with the plan.
-Everyone needs to know you are all happy with the conditions or that they don’t need a break.
+Everyone needs to know you are all happy with the conditions and that they don’t need a break.
 One thing that can happen in a group is that someone becomes unhappy with their progress and wants to turn back or land for a rest.
 It is important that others recognise this.
-The faster sailor going back to the last in the group to check they are happy is a good way of keeping the group together.
-If the slowest sailor is constantly being left far behind they are more likely to want turn around early and head for home.
+The faster sailor going back to the last in the group, to check they are happy is a good way of keeping the group together.
+If the slowest sailor is constantly being left far behind they are more likely to want turn around early and head back.

 Sailing as part of a small buddy group is a good way of learning to sail better.
 You can see what others are doing and exchange ideas.
 If the weaker sailor is struggling as the wind picks up, the front runner going back and encouraging everyone to reef early should help to keep the group together.
 Most importantly, if something does go wrong or someone capsizes, there is help at hand to assist if self rescue fails.